ATL-Flaneur/CoreWebApp/README.md

 The top UID should say *"-- Grafana --"* and the bottom UID will be for the dashboard.
 In between should be the same UID repeated multiple times at different levels of indentation, such as *"uid": "cee25gg4nj9xcc"*.

-Create a new JSON file with the datasource UID updated to the one created in the prevsious section.
-Replace *cee25gg4nj9xcc* with the UID from the file and *eef1ehsondx4wc* with the UID from the URL.
+Create a new JSON file with the datasource UID updated to the one created in the previous section.
+Replace the placeholder UID (e.g., `cee25gg4nj9xcc`) in `server_dashboard.json` with your data source UID (e.g., `bef1irc8cho1sc`) using:

 ```
 sed 's/cee25gg4nj9xcc/eef1ehsondx4wc/g' server_dashboard.json > my_server_dashboard.json